nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Argument parameters can be provided in any order. e.g. if the command specifies `addtask n/NAME [p/PRIORITY]`, `addtask [p/PRIORITY] n/NAME` is also acceptable.

-* If duplicate parameters are provided when the command format does not expect multiple occurrence of the same parameter, i.e. parameters without `...` at the back in the command format (e.g. n/NAME), the application will only consider the argument of the last occurring duplicate parameter. e.g. in `addtask n/Week 11 quiz n/Lab assignment`, `n/Week 11 quiz` will be ignored and a task with the name `Lab assignment` will be added.
+* If you enter duplicate parameters when the command format does not expect multiple occurrence of the same parameter, i.e. parameters without `...` at the back in the command format (e.g. n/NAME), the application will only consider the argument of the last occurring duplicate parameter. e.g. in `addtask n/Week 11 quiz n/Lab assignment`, `n/Week 11 quiz` will be ignored and a task with the name `Lab assignment` will be added.